Compensation For Defective IVC Filters

 You are not alone.
 Many IVC filters have been found to be defective, leading to side effects that may cause serious injury or death.

 If you or a loved one has been harmed by a defective IVC filter, you have a right to take action.
-The attorneys at The Mahoney Law Firm, P.C. will help you hold the responsible people and companies accountable for their negligence.
-Call us at 303-800-3168 to schedule a free initial consultation.
+The attorneys at The Mahoney Law Firm, P.C., will help you hold the responsible people and companies accountable for their negligence.
+Call us at 303-800-3168 in Colorado or Wyoming to schedule a free initial consultation.

 What Are IVC Filters And Why Are They Dangerous?